FOR LAWYERS

 Legal recourse for survivors

 If you are a survivor of sexual assault, harassment, or rape, it is likely that you have paid a terrible cost as a result of the crime you experienced.
-To this end, it is important that you know of the possibility of filing a civil lawsuit in order to pursue compensation and justice.
-You may be able to recover a variety of damages including:
+To this end, it is important that you understand that in addition to seeking justice through the criminal justice system, you may also pursue civil claims in order to pursue compensation and justice.
+You may be able to recover a variety of damages, including for:

 • Depression